jessicachitas/arkmq-org.github.io/content/en/docs/help/operator.md

 Prerequisites

-1. You must have already installed the ArtemisCloud Operator.
+1. You must have already installed the ArkMQ Operator.

 2. To use the Kubernetes command-line interface (CLI) to install the ActiveMQ Artemis Operator, see [Installing the Operator](#installing-the-operator-using-the-cli).